jamesdbrock/jamesdbrock/README.md

 <table>
   <tr>
     <td>
-      <h3><em>Monadic parsers are better than regex for most cases.
-Regex restrict pattern programming to only stack memory.
+      <h3><em>Monadic parsers are better than regex for most pattern matching uses.
+Regex can only use stack memory.
         Monadic parsers can use heap memory.</em></h3>
       <hr/>
       <dl>